Cazuelita

 Cazuelita is a small casserole made of a mixture of corn dough (same paste used for corn tortilla) and mashed potatoes that is used as a side dish or as an appetizer of Mexican cuisine.
-These small casseroles are molded by hand and the fried in oil or lard.
+These small casseroles are molded by hand and then fried in oil or lard.
 They have enough space to contain different types of fillings like salsas, refried beans or stews.